IndieMasco/TechEdWeek4Assignment/READme.md

 # What went really well and what could have gone better?

 - I was struggling to get everything talking with each other.
 It took me about 15 minutes to realize we are working with multiple JavaScript files for this assignment, and I hadn't done anything with my app.js on the client side. 😅
 - I've got everything talking to each other, and my site is displaying the reviews.
 I just can't seem to figure out how to make the page refresh when I click Submit, so the form boxes clear and the new review displays.
-It's time to go down some rabbit holes to see if I can get it working. 🤞 I DID IT, WOOOOOOO!
+Down the rabbit hole I go to see if I can get it working. 🐰 I DID IT, WOOOOOOO!
 THE PAGE REFRESHES ON SUBMIT 🎉
 - I don't know if it has something to do with how I write my code, or if it's just normal, but when I load my review page on the Render link, it takes a little while to display the reviews
 - On my page, I wanted the reviews to show the newest at the top, descending to the oldest.
 This was the way I managed to get it done, but I would like to know if there is a better way